TuckerBMorgan/poro/README.md

 }
 ```

-## Modules

-### `equation.rs`

-Contains the implementation of various mathematical operations required for neural network computations.

-### `indexable.rs`

-Provides traits and implementations for indexing tensors and other data structures.

-### `internal_tensor.rs`

-Defines the internal representation of tensors and related operations.

-### `mod.rs`

-The main module that ties together all components of the Poro library.

-### `model.rs`

-Defines the structure and behavior of neural network models.

-### `module.rs`

-Contains the definitions of different layers and modules that can be used to build neural networks.

-### `operation.rs`

-Implements various operations that can be performed on tensors and within the neural network.

-### `shape.rs`

-Provides utilities for handling tensor shapes and dimensions.

-### `tensor.rs`

-Defines the tensor structure and provides methods for tensor manipulation.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue to discuss any changes or additions.